 Reduce horseshoe crab mortality from bycatch.

-Manage horseshoe crab bait fisheries to ensure that populations are large enough to support the needs of other species like the red knot and weakfish that consume their eggs.
+End the harvest of female horseshoe crabs to ensure that populations are large enough to support the needs of birds and fish that need their eggs to survive.

 In 2009, the Atlantic States Marine Fisheries Committee (ASMFC) devised the Adaptive Resource Management (ARM) Model with the intention of restoring horseshoe crab populations to levels prior to the overharvest of the 1990's.
 Unfortunately, little progress has been made in the 10 years since the model was introduced.

 Commercial fishing trawls use large nets to catch large amounts of fish quickly and are mostly targeted toward a certain species.
 All of the other marine animals that are caught by being hooked or entangled during this process are defined as bycatch.
 Estimating crab mortality from bycatch has proven difficult due to a historical lack of monitoring.

 We stand ready to assist the ASMFC in achieving a better management plan for the rapid recovery of horseshoe crabs along the Atlantic Coast.

 We are asking for greater accountability from the commercial fishing industry in monitoring and reducing bycatch mortality.

 Reform the horseshoe crab bleeding industry to require transparency and reduce mortality to zero.

 Reduce bleeding mortality to zero.

 The ASMFC does not have jurisdiction over the activities of LAL producers, so states must provide regulatory oversight to ensure compliance with best practices.
 We aim to work with state governments to provide oversight for LAL producers that will minimize crab mortality.